juhi24/kide_db/doc/README.md

 6. The next particle shown will match your selection.
 Repeat steps 4 and 5 to classify more particles that IC-PCA thinks are column aggregates.

 ###User statistics
 On this page you can see how well IC-PCA performed on the particles that you have manually classified.
-In the future the page will allow filtering the results ie. by particle properties.
+In the future the page will allow filtering the results ie. by particle properties, and comparison to manual classification done by other users.